|Vice Chancellor for Research:

 Certification of Degree

-Before a diploma can be released, the Dean of Graduate Studies must certify to the Director of Enrollment Management that the candidate has fulfilled all degree requirements including the submission to the Graduate School of a completed Graduate Student Check-Out List (available in the Graduate Office) with all appropriate signatures.
-For certification of the degree for a given semester, this release form must be submitted to the Graduate Office by June 30 for Spring graduation, September 30 for Summer graduation, or January 30 for Fall graduation.
+Before a diploma can be released, the Dean of Graduate Studies must certify to the Registrar that the candidate has fulfilled all degree requirements including the submission to the Graduate School of a completed Graduate Student Check-Out List (available in the Graduate Office or on the website) with all appropriate signatures.
+For certification of the degree for a given semester, this release form must be submitted to the Graduate Office by the last day of final exams in the graduating semester.
 Candidates are cautioned not to make travel plans or other arrangements that will be difficult or costly to change until they are certain that all degree requirements can and will be satisfied.

 Appeals concerning probation or suspension decisions should first be filed with the Department Head of the student's major area.
 Before rendering a decision on the Departmental appeal, the Department Head will seek a recommendation from the student's Graduate Committee.
 If the student is not satisfied with the decision on the appeal, the student may petition the Graduate Council for reconsideration.
 Such petitions must be filed with the Graduate School Office.
 The final decision will rest with the Dean of Graduate Studies.

 In those cases where this document does not provide appropriate information concerning the resolution of a conflict or problem encountered by the graduate student, or if the student is dissatisfied with a prior appeal decision, the student should refer to the college grievance procedures as stated in the catalog and/or seek advice from the Dean of Graduate Studies to determine what resources are available to assist in seeking a solution to such problems.

 After meeting with advisor and BEFORE CLOSE OF REGISTRATION!
 Ideally during the early registration period in the previous term and preferably prior to the start of classes.